 I wore CoverGirl Clean Makeup for most of my life!
 My sister always lived in bigger cities than I did and it was her that introduced me to Sephora and then Ulta.
 I bought one lipstick the very first time I went to a MAC store, it was all I could afford, and it was a very deep, dark red.
 I don’t remember the name of it.
 I liked Sephora but I never felt like makeup was something that warranted the high prices.
 Around the age of 28 or so, I decided that I wanted to start concealing the really dark circles that I have naturally under my eyes.
 That’s when I started to learn more about makeup.
 Then, when I was 32, I was laid off from my job.
 Even though it was not personal, other people were laid off too due to a loss of grant funding at the nonprofit where I worked, it definitely was a blow to my self esteem.
-So it’s really only been the last four years that I have been super into makeup.
+It was then that I started getting more interested in makeup.

 Going through a hard time, makeup was my escape and comfort

-For me, makeup was a way to express my creativity and feel better about myself during a time that was a blow to my self-esteem.
+For me, makeup was a way to express my creativity and feel better about myself during a time that was difficult for me.
 As I began to learn more about it, it became a bigger and bigger part of my life.
 In a good way!
 I love that makeup allows us to highlight parts of our features that we like, downplay ones that we don’t, but always encourages us to show ourselves to the world.
 I don’t see makeup as a mask or camouflage, I see it as creative expression with the ultimate canvas – our body!
 Just like my tattoos, makeup is a way of expressing myself.
-I love learning about it and talking about it, so that’s why I decided to start a YouTube channel in March 2017, so that I could share my passion for beauty and makeup with the world!th and largest tattoo, a half-sleeve based on images from the Japanese garden in the Portland, OR Botanical Gardens.
-Tattoo by Iron Mike at Electric Dagger Tattoo, Jackson MS.
+I love learning about it and talking about it, so that’s why I decided to start a YouTube channel in March 2017, so that I could share my passion for beauty and makeup with the world!

 Makeup brings people together